weaveworks/weave/site/operational-guide/tasks.md

 * Start the new Weave with `weave launch <existing peer list>` (or `systemctl start weave` if you're using a systemd unit file)

-To minimize downtime while the new script is pulling the new container images, it is recommended that you download the new script to a temporary location first:
+To minimize downtime while the new script is pulling the new container images:

 * Download the new Weave script to a temporary location, for example, `/path/to/new/weave`